Blasting Off Responsive Emails

 There are also other issues that plague anyone trying to send out email blasts.

 To be able to send emails with rich content and styling, you often have to involve a designer and developer.
 And even then, email clients are seemingly frozen in the web of the late 90s—many of the improvements in user experience, accessibility, and efficiency for which today’s web developers are forever thankful never made it to email clients (or if they did, overzealous email providers still mangle them).

 And since most people consume email on their phones instead of their computers, creating well-designed emails that work on both (or any device, for that matter) can be a challenge.

 We approached Syracuse University about building an automated tool that would tackle all of these issues for them—allowing regular users across the University to easily create their own rich emails that could be blasted from their existing platforms, while ensuring design consistency, accessibility, and compatibility across the board.
 The results were transformative.

 The tool allows content contributors to focus on what they’re good at: writing.
-Removing the design decisions, gives peace of mind that emails will be be consistent and accessible every time.
+Removing the design decisions gives peace of mind that emails will be consistent and accessible every time.

 Before we created the Email Generator, the University needed to jump through many hoops to get an email blasted.

 First, since an agency was involved, the person requesting an email (let’s call them the author) would need rope in a colleague that would serve as a project manager.
 Next, they’d send over a brief to the agency outlining the content the email needed to convey.
 Of course, after the email was put together, there’d be copy revisions and photo swaps, each of which required its own back-and-forth.
 The process could cost anywhere from $500 to more than $1000 per email.
 Not ideal.